shahraizali/awesome-django/README.md

 *Packages for developing RESTful APIs.*

 * [django-nap](https://github.com/funkybob/django-nap/) - A minimalist approach to object serialization, RESTful views, and RPC views.
+* [django-rest-auth](https://github.com/Tivix/django-rest-auth/) - This app makes it extremely easy to build Django powered SPA's (Single Page App) or Mobile apps exposing all registration and authentication related functionality as CBV's (Class Base View) and REST (JSON).
 * [django-rest-framework](http://www.django-rest-framework.org/) - A powerful and flexible toolkit that makes it easy to build Web APIs.
 * [django-rest-localflavor](https://github.com/gilsondev/django-rest-localflavor/) - Localized flavors of some serializers to use with Django Rest Framework.
 * [django-rest-swagger](https://github.com/marcgibbons/django-rest-swagger/) - Swagger Documentation Generator for Django REST Framework